Clooos/Bubble-Card/README.md

 ## Styling

-You can directly use `styles: |` without card-mod which allows you to modify the CSS style of the pop-ups and all the other cards.
+You can directly use `styles: |` in YAML without card-mod which allows you to modify the CSS style of the pop-ups and all the other cards.

 Please note that you will have to add `!important;` to some CSS styles that are already defined (see examples below).